telerik/blazor-docs/components/grid/export/events.md

 ## OnBeforeExport

-The `OnBeforeExport` event fires after the user clicked the `ExcelExport` or `CsvExport` buttons, or by [programmatically invoking the export]({%slug grid-export-excel%}#programmatic-export-from-code).
+The `OnBeforeExport` event fires after the user clicked the `ExcelExport` or `CsvExport` buttons.
 The event handler receives a `GridBeforeExcelExportEventArgs` and `GridBeforeCsvExportEventArgs` object, depending on the type of export, which provides the following fields:

 ### For Excel Export